baopengbp/sgX/README.md

        semi-grid eXchange (sgX)

-This is a cubic scaling	HF exchange code for large system using even small memory.
+These are cubic and linear scaling HF exchange codes for large system using even small memory.

 Requirements: PySCF